 M6 Insecure Authorisation

-M6 covers failures in authorisation (e.g., authorisation decisions in the client side or forced browsing).
+The focus of M6 is problems with authorisation (e.g., authorisation decisions in the client side or forced browsing).
 It is distinct from authentication issues (e.g., device enrolment, user identification, etc.).

 M7 Client Code Quality

-M7 covers “Security Decisions Via Untrusted Inputs” from OWASP Mobile Top 10 2014, its scope is secure coding issues on the client side e.g. buffer overflows, format string vulnerabilities, and any code-level issue where it’s possible to re-write the client side code.
+M7 covers “Security Decisions Via Untrusted Inputs” from OWASP Mobile Top 10 2014, its scope is secure coding issues on the client side.

 M8 Code Tampering

 M8 covers binary patching, modification of local resource, method swizzling, method hooking, and dynamic memory modification.
 When the app is installed on a user’s mobile device, the client side code and local data is available.
-Attackers may change the code, change the contents of memory dynamically, change or replace the system APIs that the app uses, or modify the app’s data.
-This may give attackers a direct method of changing the purpose of the app for personal or monetary gain.
+Attackers may be able to manipulate the code, change the contents of the memory dynamically, change or replace the system APIs that the app uses, or modify the app’s data.

 M9 Reverse Engineering

-M9 covers analysis of the binary to determine its source code, libraries, algorithms, and other assets.
-Reverse engineering tools such as IDA Pro, Hopper, otool, may give the attacker context on the logic and structure of the app.
-This may be used to exploit other vulnerabilities in the app, as well as revealing information about back end servers, cryptographic constants and ciphers, and intellectual property.
+The focus of M9 is binary analysis with the aim of determining its source code, libraries, algorithms, and other assets.
+Reverse engineering tools that expose the business logic and architecture of the app.
+This may be used to exploit other vulnerabilities in the app, as well as revealing information about the back end, cryptographic constants and ciphers, and IP.